Skip to main content

 What is Strike-through Pricing?

-Everyone loves feeling like they are getting a deal, and implementing strike-through pricing on your StoragePug website is great way to convey that feeling to prospective tenants!
+Everyone loves feeling like they are getting a deal, and implementing strike-through pricing on your StoragePug website is a great way to convey that feeling to prospective tenants!

 Put simply, strike-through pricing is a strategy where you show the standard rate of a unit with a strike-though while displaying the "discounted" rate next to it: